Coconut Pancakes (Gluten-Free)

 Instructions

-• Whisk together the buckwheat flour, brown rice flour, baking powder, sugar, and shredded coconut in a medium bowl.
+• In a medium bowl, whisk together buckwheat flour, brown rice flour, baking powder, sugar, and shredded coconut.
+Set aside.

 • Heat a nonstick frying pan over medium heat and spray with oil.